 Once the foam insulation is then injected into each stud cavity, the holes are filled with a Styrofoam plug, and the siding is replaced.

 Smaller holes are drilled through the mortar joints between every stud so the foam can be injected.
 When the cavities are full, the holes are re-mortared.

 Lastly, the wood siding process is a little different and a little trickier.

 If the siding can be removed, then the same process for vinyl and aluminum is followed.
 In the case where the siding can’t be removed, holes must be drilled through the wood siding.
 After the foam has been injected, the holes are filled with wood plugs.

 Spray foam insulation is installed in any open cavities.

 This includes attics, crawl spaces, rim joists, and the open wall cavities of new build homes.
 Spray foam can also be installed in pole barns as either open cell or closed cell material, but more on that shortly.

-Most spray foams are made when two liquids combine causing a chemical reaction to form the polyurethane foam.
+Most spray foams are made when two liquids combine, causing a chemical reaction to form the polyurethane foam.
 Those two liquids come from two different drums or containers labeled the “A” side and the “B” side.

 The “A” side of a spray foam system is usually made up of methylene diphenyl diisocyanate and polymeric methylene diphenyl diisocyanate.
-The “B” side is a blend of polyols, catalysts, blowing agent, flame retardant, and surfactant.
+The “B” side is a blend of polyols, catalysts, blowing agent, flame retardant, and surfactants.